GormR/HW_for_AgOpenGPS/central_unit/README.md

 The PCB project was set up with the EDA program „EasyEDA“, which is freely usable.
 The Altium export has not been checked.

+Milling the aluminum housing, if using M8/M12 (see [drawings](mechanical_data)):
+- let the CNC machine drill the 4 holes
+- fix the cover with 4 screws M2.5x15
+- mill the holes and the counterboring (tool: D=2mm, feed: 300mm/min, 12000RPM, advance: 2mm)
+- repeat this step for the other cover

 # Functional Safety Advice

 Steering systems have to meet at least the agricultural performance level AgrPL d acc.
 UN ECE R79 (see professional systems like [this](https://www.mobil-elektronik.com/uploads/media/Prospekt_Brochure_ME_Agricultural_Vehicles_ENG.pdf))!